rust-lang/rust/doc/tutorial/data.md

 the specified types).
 So `circle({x: 0f, y: 0f}, 10f)` is the way to
 create a new circle.

-Tag variants do not have to have parameters.
-This, for example, is equivalent to an `enum` in C:
+Enum variants do not have to have parameters.
+This, for example, is equivalent to a C enum:

-    tag direction {
+    enum direction {
         north;
         east;
         south;